 During your second appointment, we’ll fit your custom veneers.
 You’ll be able to see how they look in your mouth, and we’ll make sure that they are comfortable.
 If there are any problems, or if you change your mind about the shade or shape once you see them in your mouth, we can send them back to the lab to make corrections.

-If there are no problems, Dr. Clancy will cement the permanent veneers in place, and you will leave our office with a brand-new smile.
+If there are no problems, Dr. Clancy will cement the permanent in place, and you will leave our office with a brand-new smile.

 Porcelain veneers can last for decades if they are taken care of properly.
-If you do not practice good oral hygiene, or if you use your teeth for damaging activities such as opening packages or chewing on pencils, then you will likely have to replace one or more of your veneers within a few years.
+If you do not practice good oral hygiene, or if you use your teeth for damaging activities such as opening packages or chewing on pencils, then you will likely have to replace one or more within a few years.

 - Brush twice a day